 The Sysinternals suite provides IT Administrators with better and greater control over their Windows systems than the operating system’s native tools.
-It is worthy to note that, almost every Sysinternals tool works across every Windows Operating System.
+It is worth noting that, almost every Sysinternals tool works across every Windows Operating System.

 I will take a look at some of the most recent tools I have used and will continue to discuss these tools in detail subsequently in the future.
 Some popular Sysinternal tools will be discussed below.
 Take a look at the screenshot for many other Sysinternals Tools that are available.

 The Sysinternals toolset as shown in the images above consists of many utilities such as the Autorun, Zoomit.exe, File and Disk, Networking, Process, Security, System Information, etc. These tools can be used to measure network performance, remotely execute processes, dump event log records and much more.

 Every tool in the Sysinternals suite works differently from the other and as discussed previously, they are more effective than the built-in Windows tools such as the Process Explorer which can be used in place of the built-in Task Manager.

 This tool is executed by running the procexe.exe application and does not require any execution or whatever.
 To terminate a process, select the process and press the Delete key.

 AutoLogon provides the means to configure Windows built-in auto logon.
-Here the user does not need to enter his username and password, the systems (windows) automatically to logon to his/her workstation.
+Here the user does not need to enter his username and password, the systems (windows) automatically logon to his/her workstation.

-This tool allows for the possibility to manage remote systems as well as the local one.
-The first tool in the suite was PsList, a tool that lets you view detailed information about processes, and the suite is continually growing.
+This tool allows for the possibility to manage remote systems as well as local ones.
+The first tool in the suite was PsList, a tool that lets you view detailed information about processes.
+The suite is continually growing.
 The tools included in the PsTools suite, which is downloadable as a package are: